unoplatform/uno/doc/articles/get-started-dotnet-new.md

 ## Uno Platform Blank Application (UWP)

-This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Skia/GTK (Windows, Linux, macOS), and Skia/Wpf (Windows 7 and 10), using the UWP
+This template can be used to create a blank multi-platform application for iOS, Android, WebAssembly, macOS, Skia/GTK (Windows, Linux, macOS), and Skia/Wpf (Windows 7 and 10), using the UWP API set.

 A basic example: